DRok17/Steam-Deck-BootVid-Builder/README.md

 #### Additional Features:

 Reset-2-Default - Resets your Steam Deck library.css and library.js files back to default

+Extract-Vids - Allows Users to extract all WEBM files from the Vids folder for storage purposes or to reprocess them.

+Override-Toggle - Official Steam Deck support when Override is enabled.
+(MUST HAVE PREVIEW CHANNEL ENABLED TO WORK)

 Add Non-Steam Game Icons - Add movefiles.sh or z-Reset-2-Default.sh to the home screen.
 Allows users to re-apply the last custom BootVid or reset back to default.